liraz-io/hosts/README.md

-# adlists
+# Hosts
-Adlists for use with Pi-hole and other DNS sinkhole servers
+Blocklists for ads and tracking services.
+Updated regularly.